Genivia/ugrep/README.md

   displays the exact byte offset of the pattern match instead of the byte offset of the start of the matched line reported by GNU/BSD grep.
 Reporting exact byte offsets is now possible with **grep**.
+- **ugrep** option `-D, --devices=ACTION` is `skip` by default, instead of `read`.
+This prevents unexpectedly hanging on named pipes in directories that are recursively searched, as may happen with GNU/BSD grep that `read` devices by default.
 - **ugrep** always assumes UTF-8 locale to support Unicode, e.g.
   `LANG=en_US.UTF-8`, whereas grep is locale-sensitive.
 - BSD grep (e.g. on Mac OS X) has limitations and some bugs that **ugrep**